Symptoms of IBS

 Go Deeper...There's a Lot More to Discover About IBS

 IFFGD's publications are written by noted doctors and therapists from around the world.
 Here are some suggestions:

 - Gynecological Aspects of IBS looks at IBS features in women.

 - IBS in Men: A Different Disease? looks at IBS features in men.

-Or choose from many other publications about IBS in our library.
+We have many publications about IBS available as PDFs in our library.

 (a system for diagnosing functional gastrointestinal disorders based on symptoms) for IBS is as follows: